Join the people who believe the world needs women’s world-changing leadership

 but he still said, "No."

-I asked to go to university in the Caribbean,
+I asked to go to university in the Caribbean, our home region.

 Both of my parents said,